pelithne/k8s-short/workshop.md

 # 3.7 Secret management in AKS
-The exercise below is using standard Kubernetes secrets.
+### Note: The exercise below is using standard Kubernetes secrets.
 This is not recommended from a security point of view, but the idea here is to introduce the concept.
 There are things you can/should do to increase security later on.

 ## 3.7.1 create secret